armory/docs/content/en/docs/armory-agent/agent-mtls.md

   grpc: <:443
   insecure: false
   tls:
-    #serverName: my-ca  #to override the server name to verify
+    #serverName: <my-ca> #to override the server name of the certificate authority
     insecureSkipVerify: false #if true, don't verify server's cert
     clientKeyFile: <path>/agent.key #ref to the private key (mTLS)
     #clientKeyPassword: #if the clientKeyFile is password protected